spacemeat/humon/README.md

         sulaco @ { movie-ref: aliens, movie-director: cameron }
     ] @ { exhaustive: probablyNot }

-Annotation values must be strings; an annotation can't be a collection.
+Annotation values must be strings; an annotation value can't be a collection.
 That way lies some madness.

 Like dict entries, annotation keys must be unique among annotations associated to a particular node.
 Different nodes in a trove can have annotations with identical keys though.